 The Four Front Council is the voice of minoritized racial, ethnic, gender, sexual and religious communities at Mizzou.
 Minority student organizations contribute representatives to the council to pursue its goals of unification and diversification.

 The Gaines/Oldham Black Culture Center serves as a safe space for Black Mizzou students, encouraging their success and leadership development.
 The GOBCC also organizes social and educational events.

 Join Mizzou’s only LGBTQ talk radio show on Tuesdays from noon–1 p.m.
 Come into the LGBTQ Resource Center for a listen party, or take in the show on KCOU 88.1 FM or online at kcou.fm from the comfort of your own home.

 The National Pan-Hellenic Council (NPHC) is a coalition of the nine historically African-American Greek-letter fraternities and sororities.
-The organization boasts a diverse membership comprised of students, celebrities, corporate, political and community leaders.
-For over seventy-five years, members of the constituent Greek-letter organizations of NPHC have convened to discuss and address issues of mutual concern.
-The collective social and economic power of the NPHC has been a major source of change for the African-American community in America since its inception.
+Since its inception, the collective social and economic power of the NPHC has been a major source of change for the African-American community.

-The Women’s Leadership Conference coincides with Women’s History Month and is designed to bring students and female leaders from mid-Missouri together to discuss the past, present, and future of women’s leadership on a global level.
+The Women’s Leadership Conference brings students and woman leaders from Mid-Missouri together to discuss the past, present and future of women’s leadership.
 The conference is built upon four pillars: networking, education, empowerment and diversity.